 Legislators have discussed the monetary benefits of legalized sports betting for the Wolverines State since 2015.
 There was a push to relax state laws that inhibited casino operations and online gambling in the state.

 In March of this year, Senator Hertel introduced Senate Bill 186.
-Bill 186, or legislation aimed at specifically established lawful boundaries for internet gaming, was referred to committee.
-It is known across the state as lawful internet gaming act.
+Bill 186 was legislation aimed at specifically established lawful boundaries for internet gaming.
+It is known across the states as the Lawful Internet Gaming Act.
 This bill addresses everything from online gambling to brick and mortar casinos.

 Economic experts also note that legal sportsbooks, in casinos or online, will bring in tax revenue.
 Sportsbooks that operate inside physical locations will add another element to the financial equation.

-Cities where casinos and sportsbooks physically open will attract visitors.
-This will add additional revenue sources from dining, entertainment and lodging.
+Cities with casinos and sportsbooks open will attract visitors.
+This will add additional revenue sources from dining, entertainment, and lodging.
 A bill passed in December 2018 legalized online poker and casino games in the state, although the actual launch is still pending.

 It also permitted Michigan residents to wager on college or professional games, but not at a physical sportsbook location.
 There are already amendments being proposed to existing legislation that will remove the block in place against physical sportsbooks.

 The cost of a gaming license and the tax structure has varied dramatically in the states that have already turned the corner.
 This probably won’t have any dampening effect on big-name interest to establish gaming casinos and sportsbooks in Michigan.